cajones/grunt-requirejs-bundle/README.md

 # grunt-requirejs-bundle

-> The best Grunt plugin ever.
+> A Grunt plugin to bundle one or more AMD packages into a single define statement.
+This means you can just require the bundle and get all the packages loaded via requirejs.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`